GISMentors/qgis-plugins/start_plugin.rst

 Important information are:

 #.
-Location of the new created plugin
+Location of the newly created plugin
 #.
 Default location of all QGIS plugins
 #. *Implementation* file is called :file:`save_views.py`
 #.
 GUI modification shall happen in Qt Designer using the
    :file:`save_views_dialog_base.ui` file
 #.
-Next step is to use `pb_tool` for the plugin management
+Next step is to use :program:`pb_tool` for the plugin management

 There is also information about folders, where QGIS is looking for installed plugins.
 On Linux, this typically is :file:`$HOME/.local/share/QGIS/QGIS3/profiles/default/python/plugins`.
-Windows it may be :file:`%APPDATA%\\Roaming\\QGIS\\QGIS3\\profiles\\default\\python\\plugins`.
+On MS Windows it may be :file:`%APPDATA%\\Roaming\\QGIS\\QGIS3\\profiles\\default\\python\\plugins`.